 Benefits of Suntory Iyemon Tokucha Green Tea

-Over the last decade in Japan, various green tea PET bottles with specific medicinal benefits have come out and gained popularity.
+Over the last decade in Japan, various green tea PET bottles with specific medicinal benefits have been out and gained popularity.

 Suntory Iyemon Tokucha